 Annual tuition covers 37 lessons plus group classes and events that span a 12 month time period.
 Tuition is due in September or may be divided into 12 equal payments paid at the beginning of each month.
-There is additionally a one time annual eve fee of $100 per child, due with September tuition.
+There is additionally a one time annual event fee of $100 per child, due with September tuition.
 Tuition payments can be made using Venmo to @Tracy-Helming, or using Zelle to Tracy Helming (email@example.com), or in a check to Tracy Wiggin or Tracy Helming.

 Tuition for a 30 minute lesson time slot, including group class, is $2,040, or monthly payments of $170.